Animator617/Py3Make-Generator/README.md

 ## Usage:
-* python3 build.py init - initializes a workspace and generate a `.builddb` catalog and file database with extensions: `[.cpp, .cxx, .cc, .c]`
+* python3 build.py generate - generates a Makefile base on `build.json` file.
+Generates a `.builddb` catalog and file database with extensions: `[.cpp, .cxx, .cc, .c]`.

-* python3 build.py update - generates a Makefile base on `build.json` file

 ### Recommended:
 Use a `build.sh` or `build.bat` to automatic update a workspace and run a compile a program.
 Targets like below.